 The LTPOA Board of Directors meets 6-8 times per year at such time and place as the President shall determine.

-If you were to read the LTPOA charter, written in 1932 when the Association was formed, you would see that the original trustees named three purposes for having this Association: To own, maintain, improve, beautify and keep the beaches, parks and public buildings and structures, and to maintain, improve and beautify the streets, roads and avenues at Woodland Beach; To own, operate and maintain at Woodland Beach, a club or community house for social, civic, and recreational purposes; To promote and protect the rights and interests of the property owners at Woodland Beach.
+If you were to read the LTPOA charter, written in 1932 when the Association was formed, you would see that the original trustees named three purposes for having this Association: To own, maintain, improve, beautify and keep the beaches, parks and public buildings and structures, and to maintain, improve and beautify the streets, roads and avenues at Woodland Beach; To own, operate and maintain at Woodland Beach, a clubhouse for social and recreational purposes; To promote and protect the rights and interests of the property owners at Woodland Beach.

 The County Code specifies certain requirements that must be met by taxing districts and certain obligations that go along with taxing district status: Each taxing district must be administered by a community association that is incorporated, that is open to all property owners in the district, and that represents a majority of property owners in the district.
 Each district must prepare and submit to the County a yearly budget detailing how tax funds collected will be spent and the tax rate necessary to support the budget.
 Each district must pay to the County a yearly administrative fee that is a percentage of the special taxes assessed on the properties in the district.
 Currently, the rate is 5%, with a minimum of $100 and a maximum of $2,000.
 SCBD's must submit yearly financial reports that are reviewed by the County Auditor and are subject to stringent State of Maryland regulations.
 Expenditure of SCBD assessments must be consistent with line items approved in the annual budget adopted by the County Council.